SamsKing/Digital_Clock/README.md

 # Digital_Clock

-This is a digital Clock made with help of Css
+This is a analog Clock made digitally with help of Css

 So, have a look to my digital clock.